 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Federal 990 (Schedule M)

-We have a total of eight past-year versions of 990 (Schedule M) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of 990 (Schedule M) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Schedule M (Form 990)